Best Greenworks Pressure Washers in 2026: Budget Picks

 Greenworks 1800 PSI: Entry Level

-This is their budget model, usually around $120–150.
+This is their budget model, usually in the budget-friendly tier.
 It's light, quiet, and handles light jobs well.
 If you're rinsing off patio furniture or light deck cleaning, it works.

 The problem: driveways with real dirt, grimy house siding, or anything that's been neglected a season or two.
 You find yourself making multiple passes and fighting the low pressure.

-If your definition of "pressure washing" is annual gentle maintenance, go here and save $50.
+If your definition of "pressure washing" is annual gentle maintenance, go here and save entry-level tier.
 If you're tackling something actually dirty, it's frustrating.

 Greenworks 2000 PSI: The Real Answer